AymenA9356/sep10-freedom-project/plan.md

   * Eid no school and holiday

 * 4/24/2023
-  * Start to finish inovation
+  * Start to finish innnovation
-  * Keep working on inovation at home
+  * Keep working on innovation at home
 * 4/25/2023
   * Show what I have to Mr:Mueller
   * Get feedback
 * 4/26/2023
-  * Finish inovation code
+  * Finish innovation code
   * Finish MVP
 * 4/27/2023
   * Go beyond MVP